mp31410/Air-Quality-Monitoring-System1/README.md

 After you install these 3 libraries, then the code should work as intended

-Refer to JPEG listed for wiring and physical build
+Refer to JPEG listed for wiring and physical build: (created using a picture of my build and photoshop)